ericzrinsky/discogs/case_study.md

 ORDER  BY artist;
 ```

-If our request was successful, we should now have 294 rows in the "new_artists" table.
-That number is still a bit too unwieldy for generating a playlist, so let's take our query one step further—let's limit results to 30 entries and to keep things interesting, let's randomize the results we get.
-This will allow us to generate a new list of artists with one query any time we want to create new  playlist
+If the request was successful, you should see 294 rows contained within the "new_artists" table.
+We've eliminated 588 rows with our query, but 294 is still a bit too unwieldy for our purposes.

+Since the results of the previous query are now contained within a table (new_artists), we can run one more additional query to limit results to 30 entries and randomize the results.
+This will allow us to generate a manageable and differentiated list of artists with each new query.

 Paste the code below into the "SQL Editor":
+<a name="final"></a>
 ```SQL
 SELECT DISTINCT artist
 FROM   new_artists